Following the Canoe Routes: How the Fur Trade Families Moved Between the Interior and Quebec

 Plot your ancestor's known locations on a map.
 Do they follow the canoe routes?
 If he appears at Sault Ste.
 Marie and later at Oka, the connection makes geographic sense.
 If the locations seem random, you may be conflating two different individuals.

-Case Study: The Guilbault Family
+Case Study: The Guilbault Brothers

 Gabriel Guilbault met Marie Josephte Abitakijikokwe at Baawitigong (Sault Ste.
 Marie) in the early 1790s.
-They lived together "à la façon du pays" for over a decade, raising four children in the fur trade world.
-In January 1801, they traveled to Oka, where Father Leclerc baptized Marie Josephte, married them formally, and legitimized their children—all in two days of ceremonies.
+They lived together à la façon du pays for over a decade, raising four children in the fur trade world.
+In January 1801, they traveled to Oka, where Father Leclerc baptized Marie Josephte, married them formally, and legitimized their children — all in two days of ceremonies.

 Read the full Guilbault Line case study →